what taxes do i have to pay when i sell my house Oregon

 • Real Estate Transaction Taxes: Be aware of any specific transaction taxes that might apply to your sale.

-• Unique Oregon Tax Implications: Some properties might have special conditions, such as historical designations or land use restrictions, affecting your taxes.
+• Unique Oregon Tax Implications: Some properties might have special conditions, such as historical designations or land use restrictions, that affect their taxes.

 • Oregon Property Sale Special Conditions: Consult a local tax expert to address these complexities and comply with state regulations.